leshec/speakit_rust/README.md

 1. Make an executable with default better source file.
 Although this "works" for what I need.
 2. Make an executable that takes a text source file name as an argument.
 Can add flags for number of words etc.
-3. Make a simple webpage to search and get results
+3. Make a simple webpage to search and get results.